 Nearly everyone has been “bugged” by gnats, flies, and mosquitoes, possibly even lice.
-But how many have ever heard of, much less been the victim of bat mites?
+But how many have ever heard of, much less been the victim of “bat bugs” or scientifically known as bat mites?
 Instead of being someone’s bad idea of a comic book antihero, bat mites are real.
-And they can be real nuisances.
+And they can be a real nuisance.

 Most people are familiar with bed bugs or dust mites, so when we find ourselves bitten by annoying little insects, we assume we should treat the area to get rid of those insects.
 We usually treat an infested area with insecticides, believing that will end the infestation.
 Many a landlord has hired a professional insect control company, only to have his tenants complain of re-infestation within a short time after the treatment was applied.
 These landlords have found out the hard way that, if so-called “bed bugs” return, it is quite likely that those “bed bugs” are actually bat mites.